 According to various tests, hardwood floors are a piece of cake for the robotic device 690.
 It sucked up all debris fields with much ease.
 What’s more, these tests were all completed in seven minutes.

 It was able to cope with 100 percent of spilled cereal, 96 percent of kitty litter, 99 percent of rice, and 95 percent of sugar.
-However, the spinning brushes occasionally flung some debris, e.g., rice, towards the corners of the testing area.
-Nevertheless, the Roomba 690 did an amazing job in finding its way into those corners to clear the debris.
+However, the spinning brushes occasionally flung some debris, e.g., rice, toward the corners of the testing area.
+Nevertheless, the Roomba 690 did an amazing job of finding its way into those corners to clear the debris.

 Roomba 690 Battery Life